ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/glossary/etag.markdown

 {NOTE Etags are local to each node, and are meaningless in the context of the cluster. /}

 ### Etags vs. Change Vectors
 Both etags and change vectors are used to track document changes.
-Etags have meaning per cluster nodes, and change vectors have meaning cluster-wide.
+Etags have meaning local to cluster nodes, and change vectors have meaning cluster-wide.
-* Etag is incremented when a document is modified and replicated
+* Etag is only incremented when a document is modified locally
-* [Change vector](../server/clustering/change-vector) is incremented when a document is modified
+* [Change vector](../server/clustering/change-vector) may be changed when a document is modified locally or replicated.

 ### Etags in-depth
 In RavenDB, etags track changes on many different types of server entities.